The Chart for Abbott Laboratories (ABT) Is Flashing Mixed Signals

-Abbott Laboratories (NYSE:ABT) went down by -1.28% from its latest closing price compared to the recent 1-year high of $142.60.
-The company’s stock price has collected 0.46% of gains in the last five trading sessions.
+Abbott Laboratories (NYSE:ABT) went down by -2.16% from its latest closing price compared to the recent 1-year high of $142.60.
+The company’s stock price has collected -4.12% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/26/22 that Abbott’s Rapid Covid-19 Tests Boost Quarterly Sales Growth

 Is It Worth Investing in Abbott Laboratories (NYSE :ABT) Right Now?